wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 &nbsp;

-Mr.Nakanishi said, "First of all, One area where it is already being applied is **in the medical field**.
+Dr. Nakanishi said, "First of all, One area where it is already being applied is **in the medical field**.
 **People with suspected visual field defects can use this SSVEP to perform EEG tests to detect which part of the function of seeing things with the eyes has a problem.**"

 ![Medical purpose with SSVEP](https://diopsys.com/wp-content/uploads/2017/08/VEP-Patient-Taking-Test.jpg)